abdulmbhuiya/abdulmbhuiya.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student | The Francis Crick Institute, The Institute for Cancer Research, Imperial College London
+subtitle: PhD Student | University of California Berkeley

 profile:
   align: right